 What It Tastes Like

-A chai latte is a tea drink made from spiced black tea blended with steamed milk.
+A chai latte is made from spiced black tea blended with steamed milk.

 Served hot, the spices feel richer and more aromatic.
 Served iced, the flavors become lighter and more refreshing while still noticeably spiced.